We’re the mechanics lien experts. It’s fast, easy, affordable, and done right.File now

-Whether you are a Louisiana resident, or an out of state contractor looking to expand into the area, a contractor’s license is a must.
-A license is required to legally do most types of construction work in the state.
+Whether you are a Louisiana resident, or an out of state contractor looking to expand into the area, a contractor’s license is required for most types of construction work in the state.
 This article will break down the types, requirements, application, and exams under Louisiana’s contractor licensing rules.

 Who needs a Louisiana contractor license?

 The Louisiana State Licensing Board for Contractors (LSLBC) governs the licensing requirements for contractors operating within the state.
-So how do you know if you need one?
-Well, the LSLBC splits up contractors into a couple of different categories depending on the scope of work and the contract price of the anticipated projects.
+The LSLBC splits up contractors into a couple of different categories depending on the scope of work and the contract price of the anticipated projects.

 Commercial contractor licenses

-This type of license is required for commercial projects whose full contract price, including labor and materials, is over $50,000.
+A commercial contractor license is required for commercial projects whose full contract price, including labor and materials, is over $50,000.
 These types of projects also require that the subs and specialty trade contractors are also licensed.
-There are two exceptions to this requirement.
+(However, subs performing electrical, plumbing, or mechanical work only need a license on projects over $10,000.)

 Residential contractor licenses